How to Reduce Stress

 Focus on the sense of your breath as it’s passing through your mouth and nostrils.

-It might be helpful to count your breaths if you like however, the amount itself is irrelevant. go as long as you can, put a timer on if it helps, then observe how you are feeling after.
+It might be helpful to count your breaths if you like, however, the amount itself is irrelevant.
+Go as long as you can, put a timer on if it helps, then take the time to observe how you are feeling after.

-You can also start engaging your imagination, with visualisations
+You can also start engaging your imagination with visualizations.

 Imagine a peaceful scene